geoserver/geoserver/doc/en/user/source/community/nsg-profile/index.rst

 #. request page four and use the provided next URI to retrieve page five

 This is not an ideal solution to access random pages, which is common action.
-PageResults operation will improve this by allowing clients to request random pages directly.
+PageResults operation adds a standard way to perform request random pages directly.

 Installing the extension
 ------------------------